7 Cluster Analysis

 7.3 Agglomerative Hierarchical Clustering

-Hierarchical clustering starts with a distance matrix. dist()
+Hierarchical clustering starts with a distance matrix. dist() defaults

-to method = "euclidean"
+to method = "euclidean".

 Notes: